 - Laundry/drying room

 - Separate fields for families, groups and everyone else

 - Brilliant location for climbers.
 Perfect for those wishing to traverse Raven Crag

 - Lovely walks right from the site.
 Mickleden Valley, Blea Tarn, Lingmoor Fell and Side Pike and of course, the Langdale Pikes themselves!

 - You can walk to the pub!
-The Old Dungeon Ghyll (5 minutes) and Sticklebarn (10 minutes) both serve food and cold beers.
+The Old Dungeon Ghyll (5 minutes) serving food and cold beers

 - On your day of departure, you can leave your car at the campsite free of charge – as long as your tent in down by 11 am

 Depending on your point of view…